25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Data-Structures.md

 1. To design an algorithm that is easy to understand, code, and debug.

-2. To design an algorithm that makes efficient use of the computer’s resources.
+2. To design an algorithm that makes efficient use of the computer's resources.

 The method for evaluating the efficiency of an algorithm or computer program is called asymptotic analysis.